 Skip to content

 Meals on Wheels provides physician prescribed, home-delivered meals to older adults and other home-bound persons unable to prepare adequate meals due to illness, disability or age.
-Our MOW program is not affiliated with the national organization, and receives no state or federal funding.
-We rely solely on recipients covering the cost of the meals and individual donors who supplement the costs for those who cannot afford the meals.
+Our MOW program is a member of the national Meals on Wheels organization.
+Recipients (or their loved ones) covering the cost of the meals.
+Generous donors supplement the costs for those who cannot afford the meals.
+Click here to read more about the history of Meals on Wheels in Montgomery County.

-URGENT: Volunteer Drivers and Subs needed for Meals on Wheels
+Volunteer Drivers and Subs are always needed for Meals on Wheels

 .